akeneo/pim-community-dev/STANDARD_FORMAT.md

 Each element in the array "products" represents the *identifier* of the *Pim\Component\Catalog\Model\ProductInterface*

-If an association type does not contain neither element in groups, nor element in products, it is not returned.
+If an association type does not contain neither element in groups, nor element in products, it will not appear.

 ### Product values